ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ## Function - Proofpoint TRAP: Update List Member
 Update the member of a list by specifying the list and the member to update.
 * Updates an existing member of a Proofpoint TRAP list.
-* Refreshes Proofpoint TRAP list member details for the incident datatable `Proofpoint TRAP List Members` in Resilient.
+* Refreshes Proofpoint TRAP list member details for the incident data table `Proofpoint TRAP List Members` in the Resilient platform.
-* Example workflows which use this Resilient Function includes `Example: Proofpoint TRAP: Update List Member`.
+* An example workflow that uses this Resilient Function includes `Example: Proofpoint TRAP: Update List Member`.
-* The workflow is applicable for incident datatable `Proofpoint TRAP List Members` populated rows in Resilient.
+* The workflow is applicable for populated rows of incident data table `Proofpoint TRAP List Members` in the Resilient platform.

-The workflow is initiated by the datatable rule, `Example: Proofpoint TRAP: Update List Member`.
+The workflow is initiated by the data table rule, `Example: Proofpoint TRAP: Update List Member`.

-1. Open an incident and select the row of datatable `Proofpoint TRAP List Members`corresponding to the list member to update.
+1. Open an incident and select the row of data table `Proofpoint TRAP List Members`corresponding to the list member to update.
-2. From the selected row actions select-> `Example: Proofpoint TRAP: Update List Member`.
+2. From the selected row’s actions menu, select `Example: Proofpoint TRAP: Update List Member`.

     ![screenshot: dt-proofpoint-trap-update-member-action ](./screenshots/dt-proofpoint-trap-update-member-action.png)

-3. The user is presented with a selection of user defined inputs.
+3. In the list of user defined inputs, enter values for the displayed fields and click Execute.

     ![screenshot: dt-proofpoint-trap-update-member_2-action ](./screenshots/dt-proofpoint-trap-update-member_2-action.png)

-4. The user inputs values for the the displayed fields and clicks Execute.

-5. This invokes the `Example: Proofpoint TRAP: Update List Member` workflow, which calls the `Proofpoint TRAP: Update List Member` function.
+This invokes the `Example: Proofpoint TRAP: Update List Member` workflow, which calls the `Proofpoint TRAP: Update List Member` function.

-6. The datatable `Proofpoint TRAP List Members` will be refreshed in Resilient with the updated member details for the selected list.
+The data table `Proofpoint TRAP List Members` is refreshed in the Resilient platform with the updated member details for the selected list.

     ![screenshot: dt-proofpoint-trap-update-member-datatable](./screenshots/dt-proofpoint-trap-update-member-datatable.png)